-We often get approached by start ups who want to produce a tiny volume to test the market and this just isn’t feasible.
-Trying to convince a quality factory that produces kit for some of the best sports brands around the world to produce 50 pieces across sizes just isn’t commercial for them.
-In fact, it’s not really commercial for any factory unless the garment is an off the shelf teamwear style that the factory produce day in day out and where the only difference between brands is the graphic print on the fabric.
+We often get approached by start-ups who want to produce a tiny volume to test the market and this just isn’t feasible.
+Trying to convince a quality factory that produces kits for some of the best sports brands around the world to produce 50 pieces across sizes just isn’t commercial for them.
+In fact, it’s not really commercial for any factory unless the garment is an off the shelf team wear style that the factory produces day in day out and where the only difference between brands is the graphic print on the fabric.

 Quite often, mills will produce a smaller batch for a surcharge, which can be quite substantial (sometimes double the cost if the quantity is small) but it means the factory can then reduce their minimums to work to their own capacity.
 This can vary depending on the location and type of factory, with most factories in the Far East requiring 800 – 1,000 garments per style split over 2-3 colours and 5 sizes and European factories happy to produce 300 garments split over 2 colours and 5 sizes.

-We work with a couple of factories in the Far East and Europe who will reduce the normal production line minimums even more with an additional surcharge but depends on the complexities of the garment and the minimums offered by the fabric mill.
-By accepting these surcharges from both the fabric mill and the factory, a start up could dramatically reduce their cash exposure and risk, however margin will be the penalty the brand will need to pay to achieve this.
+We work with a couple of factories in the Far East and Europe that will reduce the normal production line minimums even more with an additional surcharge but depends on the complexities of the garment and the minimums offered by the fabric mill.
+By accepting these surcharges from both the fabric mill and the factory, a start-up could dramatically reduce their cash exposure and risk, however, the margin will be the penalty the brand will need to pay to achieve this.

 If you are trying to launch a brand and only produce 50 garments per style, then we suggest you have a rethink.
-Put yourself in the shoes of a quality factory that produces top quality sportswear for blue chip sports brands and ask yourself if you would accept and order for 50 pieces from a start up when they could accept and order for ,000’s from an established brand.
+Put yourself in the shoes of a quality factory that produces top-quality sportswear for blue-chip sports brands and ask yourself if you would accept an order for 50 pieces from a start-up when they could accept and order for, 1000’s from an established brand.